Medically reviewed by Drugs.com. Last updated on Sep 21, 2023.

 - Phenylketonuria (metabolic disorder)—Some of the lozenges contain phenylalanine, which may make this condition worse.

-Use nicotine exactly as directed in the dosing section on the label.
+Use this medicine exactly as directed in the dosing section on the label.
 Ask your doctor or pharmacist if you have any questions.

 It is also important to use a stop-smoking program that may include education, counseling, and psychological support.
 This may make it easier for you to stop smoking.

-Begin using nicotine on your "quit" day, even if you are not able to stop smoking immediately.
+Begin using this medicine on your "quit" day, even if you are not able to stop smoking immediately.

 - If you have the urge to smoke, slowly chew one piece of gum until you notice a peppery taste or feel a slight tingling in your mouth.